SamieUk/ocs01-test/README.md

-You need your `wallet.json` which has your wallet details like the last time in "octra_pre_client" dir
+you need your `wallet.json` which has your wallet details like the last time in "octra_pre_client" dir

 ```bash
 cd octra_pre_client